 Bribery and corruption are not tolerated in our business operations or in our supply chain.
 Our ‘Anti-bribery, financial crime and sanctions policy’ sets out our high standards of ethics and compliance across all aspects of our business and provides detailed guidance on facilitation payments, gifts and hospitality and relationships with third parties, as well as on money-laundering, tax evasion, fraud and sanctions regimes.

-For further information on ethical supply and practices, please see pages 23 and 24 of our 2021 Annual Report and Accounts.
+For further information on ethical supply and practices, please see page 24 of our 2022 Annual Report and Accounts.